 This opens the Visual Editor, a robust tool for writing, inserting media, and configuring post-specific settings like Publicize.
-You’ll also have a Text Editor, if you prefer to write in HTML (here’s more on the difference).
+You’ll also have a HTML Editor, if you prefer to write in HTML (here’s more on the difference).

-You’ve also got a powerful Media Manager to upload, edit, and manage images, audio, and video files; click “Add Media” to open it.
+You’ve also got a powerful Media Manager to upload, edit, and manage images, audio, and video files; click “Add Media” icon to open it.
 Drag and drop files from your desktop, edit images, collect them into galleries, and more.

 Along with your post, add a title and some tags – tags group related posts together on your blog and in the WordPress.com Reader, which makes them easier to find.

 When you’re ready, click Publish.
 You’ll see a confirmation appear at the top of your screen.